KOEING

 We flew KerbalOrbit first.
 We built the abort stack everyone else now has to match.

 KOEING's R-SLS2 is the Melody Space Center's designated crew transfer vehicle— affordable, reliable, and equipped with a tower Launch Abort System NASA mandated after MSC-002 proved the concept.
-MSC-001 put Valentina Kerman in orbit on SLS 3C; MSC-002 and MSC-003 flew R-SLS2 through EVA, Mach 3+ reentry, and the program's first clean station docking at LSI 1.
-MunShot Phase 1 is the next crucible—and KOEING enters with two flawless crewed missions and native onboard crew control.
+MSC-001 put Valentina Kerman in orbit on SLS 3C; MSC-002 and MSC-003 flew R-SLS2 through EVA, Mach 3+ reentry, the program's first clean station docking, and a solo return.
+SLS 2 also delivered the LSI-ELECTRICAL module to the expanded station.
+MunShot Phase 1 is the next crucible—and KOEING enters with three flawless missions and native onboard crew control.

 R-SLS2 missions · nominal